ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 **You can do all this, and more, with Set-OutlookSignatures and the Benefactor Circle add-on.**

-Set-OutlookSignatures is the open source gold standard to centrally manage and deploy email signatures and out-of-office replies for Outlook and Exchange.
+Set-OutlookSignatures is the open-source gold standard to centrally manage and deploy email signatures and out-of-office replies for Outlook and Exchange.
 Download the free and open-source core version from <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">GitHub</a> for free.

-**ExplicIT's Benefactor Circle add-on enhances the open source version with a great set of additional features and first-class fee-based support.**
+**ExplicIT's Benefactor Circle add-on enhances the open-source version with a great set of additional features and first-class fee-based support.**

 <a href="#5-fee-based-support"><button class="button is-link is-normal is-hover">Get support</button></a>
 &nbsp;&nbsp;&nbsp;&nbsp;<a href="#62-trial-version"><button class="button is-link is-normal is-hover">Request a trial version or a license quote</button></a>&nbsp;&nbsp;&nbsp;&nbsp;<a href="/contact"><button class="button is-link is-normal is-hover">Contact the Set-OutlookSignatures Benefactor Circle team</button></a>